 Montjuïc mountain is one of the places at the top of the list to visit in Barcelona.
 It is next to the sea, but there’s plenty of varied and leafy vegetation that reminds of a kind of ‘enchanted forest’.
 The main facilities that held the Olympic Games, back in 1992, regained the importance that it has always had.
 It is really worth going to Montjuïc, not only for the places that you can visit, (Museums, park, monuments), but also because you will always find a surprise in every corner.
-There is always a thing in common: breathtaking views of the city even if you look towards North, South, East or West.
+There is always one thing in common: breathtaking views of the city even if you look towards North, South, East or West.

 A good start to your mission to find great views from Montjuïc is to head upwards the entrance of The Museu Nacional d’Art de Catalunya (MNAC).
 You can get there from Plaça Espanya and use the escalators to reach the top.
 Once you get there, you only have to turn around and look on what you have behind.
 You will get an amazing view of Barcelona.
 An unforgettable welcome from one of the most important museums of the country.

 Apart from the views (and just at the front of the magic fountain) four Greek-inspired Columns stand out.
 They symbolize the four bars of the Catalan flag, known as ‘La Senyera’.
 The columns were originally located where the fountain is now, and were designed by Modernist artist Josep Puig i Cadafalch.
 This monument was demolished in 1928 during the dictatorship of Primo de Rivera, following a systematic elimination of symbols of Catalanism.
 The columns were almost 20 metres high, and the Catalan Government and Barcelona’s Town Hall decided to build them up again in 2010.

 2. Discover the romanesque collection in the Museu Nacional d’Art de Catalunya (MNAC)